mitjafelicijan/makext/README.md

 - GNU Linux Debian 12 with GNU Make 4.3
 - macOS Sonoma 14.4.1 with GNU Make 3.81

+If you have an idea for a new feature [open a new issue](/mitjafelicijan/makext/issues/new).

 ## How to use

 First you will need to download `makext.mk` file from the repository to